CEMPD/VERDI/doc/User_Manual/VerdiUserManual_1.6.0_alpha.md

 After loading the desired gridded datasets, you can use the variables in them to create formulas.
 To use a variable to create a simple formula, double click on the name of the variable.
 This will add the formula &lt;Variable Name&gt;[&lt;Dataset Number&gt;] to the formula list in the **Formulas** pane—for example, O3[1].
 To add a variable to the formula editor window, highlight the variable, **right click** on the variable name in the **Datasets** pane, and select **Add Variable(s) to Formula Editor**.
 To add all or a subset of variables from the **Dataset** pane to the formula editor window, click on the first variable to highlight it, hold the Shift key down and click at the last variable that you want to include, then right click and select **Add Variables(s)**.
 The formulas that are highlighted using this method will be added to the formula editor ([Figure 7‑1](#Figure7-1)).

 <a id=Figure7-1></a>
 Figure 7‑1.
-Adding Multiple Variables to Formula Editor
+Adding Multiple Variables to Formula Editor<br>
 <img src="media/image019.png"/>

 After the variable names are added to the Formula Editor, click on the formula pane and use the cursor and the keyboard to type in the mathematical functions and operators where needed to create a valid formula (see Section 7.2 and Chapter 16).
 After the formula has been created in the Formula Editor, click the **Add** button to place it in the list of formulas available in the **Formula** pane.